Swagoon99/Swagoon99/README.md

 - 🔭 I’m currently working as a **Cybersecurity Analyst**
 - 🌱 I am an **Azure Security Engineer Associate**
-- 👯 I’m looking to collaborate on projects related to **Security Engineering and cloud Security**
+- 👯 I’m looking to collaborate on projects related to **Security Engineering and Cloud Security**
 - 🤔 I’m open to connecting with others who are learning or working in **Cloud Security**
 - 💬 Contact me for opportunities and collaborations.
 - 📫 How to reach me: frederickadigun@gmail.com